 Make the Dough

 - In a large bowl, whisk together the flour and salt.
 Gradually pour in the water, stirring everything together with a fork or wooden spoon.

 - Once the water is all absorbed by the flour, start kneading the dough together with your hands.
 When you have incorporated all the loose flour into the dough, turn the dough onto a lightly floured surface.
 Knead the dough for another 6 to 7 minutes.
 The dough should be elastic and quite smooth on the top.
 To see if the dough has been kneaded enough, rip out a golf ball-sized piece of dough, and pull it apart gently, as if you are tugging the dough at 4 corners.
 You should be able to stretch the dough out enough so that the center is translucent without the dough ripping apart.
 One or two minor tears around your fingers is okay.
 Shape the dough into a ball.

 - Lightly grease a bowl with oil and place the ball of dough inside.
-Cover it with a damp towel or plastic wrap and let it rest for 1 hour.
+Cover it with a damp towel or plastic wrap and let it rest for 45 minutes to 1 hour.